 There are two routes into Edmaier's Secret.
-The first is to park at the trailhead to Buckskin Gulch (BG) and hike down BG about 2.5 miles, then head left (east) and make your way up to the interesting formations of "Brain Rock".
+The recommended route is to park at the trailhead to Buckskin Gulch (BG) and hike down downstream for 2 miles where a wide sandy wash enters from the left side and BG turns to the right.
+Head left (east) up the sandy wash and make your way up to the interesting formations of "Brain Rock".
 The BG trailhead is 4.2 miles down House Rock Valley Road.
-You will need to pay $6 at the BG trailhead for day use as of 2018.
-There are no day use limitations.
-There is a barbed wire fence that needs to be crossed when exiting BG.
-The advantage of this entry is that when it is time to exit it is very easy to get back to your car, just make your way to BG and turn right, then hike 2.5 miles in BG.
-The disadvantage is the $6 fee and the 2.5 miles of hiking you need to hike in BG at end of day.
+You will need to pay $6 (cash or check only) at the BG trailhead for day use as of 2018.
+There are no day use limitations on the number of people allowed in the gulch.
+One advantage of this route to Edmaier's Secret is that when it is time to exit getting back to your car is very straightforward.
+Make your way to BG and turn right for the easy two mile hike back to your car.
+Buckskin Gulch does not "slot up" during its first two miles so there is no danger on the hike from flash flood.
+You are usually hiking on "user" trails above Buckskin Gulch.
+The gulch is almost always dry but there are several crossings so if water is running you will get wet.
+The disadvantage of the Buckskin Gulch route is the $6 fee.

 West Clark Bench is the area above the cliffs you see to the east northeast when hiking to The Wave.
 Edmaier's Secret lies below the cliffs, as does Buckskin Gulch.
 West Clark Bench is largely devoid of vegetation and is heavily crossbedded, and like the White Pocket it is full of cauliflower / brain rock and water pockets.
 It also has a great deal of fin / lace rock and because the area is remote and sees little visitation the fins are well preserved.
 Like The White Pocket West Clark Bench is best visited when water is present, but it is also good even when dry.
 The best features are a small but dramatic arch and an S Curve nearby.
 Both are best photographed at sunset.

-The more interesting route is to approach West Clark from Buckskin Gulch and Edmaier's Secret.
+The recommended route is to approach West Clark from Buckskin Gulch and Edmaier's Secret.
 Park at The Buckskin Gulch TH and follow the directions to Edmaier's Secret given above.
-After visiting the Big Hill continue south about one mile to the ramp at 37.0306, -111.99763.
+After visiting the Big Dome continue south about one mile to the ramp at 37.0306, -111.99763.
 Ascend the ramp and you will have arrived at West Clark Bench.
-While this route is longer (about four miles one way rather than three) it is much more interesting than the Long Valley Road route.
+While this route is longer (about four miles one way rather than three) you get to see Edmaier's Secret along the way.
 It also has the advantage in that you may be able to use it after a rain when Long Valley Road is very dangerous to drive.

 Only a few references to this formation can be found on the web.
 Phillipe Schuler has some good photos but did not give the location as in May 2009 the rangers at the Paria Ranger station asked him not to disclose it.
 I was given the location in 2010 at the Paria Ranger station and was told it was okay to post the location.
 I did so but shortly afterwards received an email from the BLM asking that I remove the location from my site as the rock is very fragile.
 I removed the location from my website for about a year but have now decided to repost directions since the location is now readily available from other sources on the web.
 Update - As of 2018 the trailhead now appears on Google maps.
 There are no secrets on the web!